Consensys/doc.goquorum/docs/GetStarted/GettingStartedOverview.md

 To explore the features of GoQuorum and deploy private contracts, follow the instructions on [Interacting with the Network](../Tutorials/Quorum-Dev-Quickstart/Using-the-Quickstart.md)

-## GoQuorum Examples sample network
+## GoQuorum examples sample network

-[GoQuorum Examples](../Reference/GoQuorum-Projects.md) provides the means to quickly create a pre-configured sample GoQuorum network that can be run either in a virtual-machine environment using Vagrant, in containers using docker-compose, or locally through the use of bash scripts to automate creation of the network.
+[GoQuorum examples](../Reference/GoQuorum-Projects.md) provides the means to quickly create a pre-configured sample GoQuorum network that can be run either in a virtual-machine environment using Vagrant, in containers using docker-compose, or locally through the use of bash scripts to automate creation of the network.